A new report from planning and built environment firm Arup argues that children should be central to good urban planning and design around the world.

 Posted in Outdoor play, Play spaces, playground, Public space, Urbanism

-Tagged Adventure playground, Camden, child-friendly cities, design, early years, EC1, Islington, London, neighbourhood, Open House, outdoor play, play space, playable space, playground, public space, Tower Hamlets, urban design
+Tagged Adventure playground, Camden, child-friendly cities, design, early childhood, early years, EC1, Islington, London, neighbourhood, Open House, outdoor play, play space, playable space, playground, public space, Tower Hamlets, urban design

 Here in London, the Games are in full swing, and are hard to avoid.
 Perhaps easier to miss is the fact that plans are also well underway for the new public park that will be created in the wake of the Games.
 Indeed some key planning milestones were passed only last week.